A-Gasparyan/Easy-and-Simple-Tracking-System/README.md

 # User guide

 The user guide for ESTraS is included within the compressed file.
-If you have any questions regarding ESTraS, please do not hesitate to contact us to agasparyan@umh.es.
+If you have any questions regarding ESTraS, please do not hesitate to contact us at agasparyan@umh.es.